bethsmith0623/SEI-CC_4/work/w01/d3/03-js-objects.md

 ### Iterating Over an Object's Properties
 <br>

-- Each of those methods mentioned returns an array that we can iterator over, for example:
+- Each of those methods mentioned returns an array that we can iterate over, for example:

 	```js
 	Object.values(game).forEach(function(val) {